 As-built plans or record documents means a set of engineering site drawings that delineate a specific permitted stormwater management facility or system as actually constructed.

-Base flood means the flood having a one (1) percent chance of being equaled or exceeded in any given year.
+Base flood means the flood having a one (1) percent chance of being equaled or exceeded in any given year (also referred to as the "one (1) percent chance flood").